-The speed at which you write has little to do with how quickly you type.
-Speed has a lot to do with how well you organize your creative process.
+If you want to know how to write fast, the speed at which you write has little to do with how quickly you type.
+Speed has a lot to do with how well you organize your writing process.

 Writing slowly (or getting so blocked you can’t write at all) happens when you are trying to be creative and critical at the same time.